 According to the Clery Act, pastoral and professional mental health counselors who are appropriately credentialed and hired by the University to serve exclusively in a counseling role are not considered CSAs.
-As a matter of policy, the University encourages pastoral and professional mental health counselors to notify those whom they are counseling of the voluntary, confidential reporting options available to them.
+The University encourages pastoral and professional mental health counselors to notify those whom they are counseling of the voluntary, confidential reporting options available to them.

-Timely Warning Reports
+Timely Warning Reports (Crime Alerts)

-In an effort to provide timely notice to the campus community in the event of a Clery Act Crime that may pose a serious or ongoing threat to members of the community, University Police issues "Timely Warnings."
-The University may issue a Timely Warning for the following: arson; aggravated assault; criminal homicide; domestic violence; dating violence; robbery; burglary; motor vehicle theft; sexual assault; hate crimes; and stalking.
-The University may also issue a Timely Warning for alcohol, drug, and weapon arrests or referrals that may cause a continuing threat to the community.
-University Police will distribute these warnings through a variety of ways, including but not limited to emails, web postings on MyUMBC, and social media.
+In an effort to provide timely notice to the campus community in the event of a Clery Act Crime that may pose a serious or ongoing threat to members of the community, UMBC Police issues "Crime Alerts."
+The University may issue a Crime Alert for the following: arson; aggravated assault; criminal homicide; domestic violence; dating violence; robbery; burglary; motor vehicle theft; sexual assault; hate crimes; and stalking.
+The University may also issue a Crime Alert for alcohol, drug, and weapon arrests or referrals that may cause a continuing threat to the community.
+UMBC Police will distribute these warnings through a variety of ways, including but not limited to emails, web postings on myUMBC, and social media.

-The purpose of a Timely Warning is to notify the campus community of the incident and to provide information that may enable the community to take steps to protect themselves from similar incidents.
-The University will issue Timely Warnings on a case-by-case basis considering the following criteria: (i) one of the above listed crimes are reported; (ii) the perpetrator has not been apprehended; and (iii) there is a substantial risk to the safety of other members of the campus community because of this crime.
-An institution is not required to provide a Timely Warning with respect to crimes reported to a pastoral or professional counselor.
+The purpose of a Crime Alert is to notify the campus community of the incident and to provide information that may enable the community to take steps to protect themselves from similar incidents.
+The University will issue Crime Alerts on a case-bycase basis considering the following criteria: (i) one of the above listed crimes are reported; (ii) the perpetrator has not been apprehended; and (iii) there is a substantial risk to the safety of other members of the campus community because of this crime.
+An institution is not required to provide a Crime Alert with respect to crimes reported to a pastoral or professional counselor.
 The University may also issue an alert in other circumstances, which may pose a significant threat to the campus community.

-At UMBC, the Chief of Police will generally make the determination, in consultation with other University offices and officials, if a Timely Warning is required.
-However, the Deputy Chief of Police or a Lieutenant may authorize a Timely Warning.
-For incidents involving off-campus crimes, the University may issue a Timely Warning if the crime occurred in a location used and frequented by the University population.
+The Chief of Police or designee, in consultation with other University officials, will determine if a reported crime or incident constitutes an ongoing or continuing serious threat to the university community and requires a Crime Alert.
+The University may issue a Crime Alert for incidents off-campus if the crime occurred in a location used and frequented by the University population.